-- A game of feel: Collect a number of small items together that have different textures and feel.
+- A Game of Feel: Collect a number of small items together that have different textures and feel.
 Then have your 3 year old close their eyes and rub the items on their cheeks and they have to guess how the item feels.
 Hard?
 Soft?
 Fuzzy?
 Cold?

-- Simon says: You can try the classic game of Simon says.
+- Simon Says: You can try the classic game of Simon says.
 Simon says “Clap your hands!”

 - Body Parts: Have your child call out which body part you should kiss next, or you could try it in the bath, which part of you should we clean next?

 It is a lovely time to bond with your 3 year old and great for working through confusing things that may have happened to them.
-They will feel loved and listened to, if you have the time and patience for them in the evening.
+They will feel loved and listened to if you have the time and patience for them in the evening.

 Having them describe their social interactions with their friends will help them understand how to act around others and how best deal with stressful situations they will come across in the future.

 After you have discussed the day they have just had there’s no better time to plan the events for the next day!
 What do they want to do?
 What do you have to get done tomorrow and why is it important?
 Who you will meet along the way tomorrow?

-Now they can learn to describe what they will do tomorrow in a future tense.
-It also helps them feel more relaxed as they know what to expect.
-Discussing things like these just before bed is a great idea because during sleep their little brains will be able to process all the new information more effectively.
+Now they can learn to describe what they will do tomorrow in the future tense.
+They will feel more relaxed as they know what to expect from the days ahead.
+Discussing things like these just before bed is a great idea because during sleep their little brains will be able to process all that new information more effectively.

 Pretend reading is an interesting and fun activity that you can enjoy with your three year old that helps them develop their vocabulary and language skills.
 The aim of the game is to give the book to the child and ask them to read it to you, most children will then open it up and try to have a go.